 When doing breast augmentation surgery there are three locations where plastic surgeons could make the incision:

 The incision location depends on many factors including, but not limited to, the breast size that a patient wants, the patient’s existing anatomy, the type of implants they will be receiving, and the results of the surgeon’s physical examination.
 Surgeons always try to choose the option that will leave less scarring.

 Where the surgeon places breast implants is another consideration in MTF breast augmentation surgeries.
 There are three places to choose from:

-In order to be considered for this surgery, patient’s must fulfill important criteria:
+In order to be considered for this surgery, a patient must fulfil important criteria:

 Before the surgery, there are steps all patients need to take.
 These steps include:

-Dedicated plastic surgeons will take care to answer every question that a patient may pose before and after performing any procedures.
-It is often advised for a patient to list the questions on a paper in advance of a breast augmentation consultation.
+Dedicated plastic surgeons will take care to answer every question that a patient may pose before they perform breast augmentation cosmetic plastic surgery.
+It is often advised for a patient to list the questions on a paper in advance of the consultation.

-Some key questions to ask a plastic surgeon before any surgery include:
+Some key questions to ask a plastic surgeon before Breast Augmentation surgery include:

 Breast augmentation surgery is done using general anesthesia.
 Once the patient is under, the surgeon will make the incision and the pocket for the implant.
 They will also adjust breasts to help create the best shape.